-Upon referral, experienced pediatric audiologists use specialized state-of-the-art equipment and family-friendly techniques in a culturally-sensitive environment to provide comprehensive evaluations, including hearing aid(s)/cochlear implants when indicated, for children from birth through the school years.
+Upon referral, experienced pediatric audiologists use specialized equipment and child friendly techniques to provide comprehensive hearing evaluations for children from birth through the school years.
 Defining and monitoring the various characteristics of a hearing loss are essential in assessing the potential impact on the child’s communication and social-emotional development, learning skills, and academic achievement.
 Families are linked to services and resources at school and in the community.
 School teams are provided with strategies and accommodations to maximize the child’s educational opportunities and experience.

 Comprehensive hearing evaluations determine the presence, severity and characteristics of a hearing loss.
 Based on the findings, appropriate recommendations and referrals are made.
 Families are provided school and community resources to meet the needs of the child.